uspki/policies/certificate-policy.md

 -  the lookup has been retried at least once; and
 -  the domain’s zone does not have a DNSSEC validation chain to the ICANN root.

-CAs SHALL document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
+CAs shall document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback on the circumstances, and should dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
 CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

 ### 3.2.3 Authentication of individual identity
-Subscriber certificates identifying and authenticating natural born persons or individual identity SHALL NOT be issued under this policy.
+Subscriber certificates identifying and authenticating natural born persons or individual identity shall not be issued under this policy.

 ### 3.2.4 Non-verified subscriber information
-Non-verified subscriber information SHALL NOT be asserted in any certificates under this Certificate Policy.
+Non-verified subscriber information shall not be asserted in any certificates under this Certificate Policy.

 ### 3.2.5 Validation of authority
-If the Applicant for a Certificate containing Subject Identity Information is an organization, the CA SHALL use a Reliable Method of Communication to verify the authenticity of the Applicant Representative's certificate request.
+If the Applicant for a Certificate containing Subject Identity Information is an organization, the CA shall use a Reliable Method of Communication to verify the authenticity of the Applicant Representative's certificate request.

-The CA MAY use the sources listed in section 3.2.2.1 to verify the Reliable Method of Communication.
-Provided that the CA uses a Reliable Method of Communication, the CA MAY establish the authenticity of the certificate request directly with the Applicant Representative or with an authoritative source within the Applicant's organization, such as the Applicant's main business offices,  human resource offices, information technology offices, or other division that the CA deems appropriate.
+The CA may use the sources listed in section 3.2.2.1 to verify the Reliable Method of Communication.
+Provided that the CA uses a Reliable Method of Communication, the CA may establish the authenticity of the certificate request directly with the Applicant Representative or with an authoritative source within the Applicant's organization, such as the Applicant's main business offices,  human resource offices, information technology offices, or other division that the CA deems appropriate.

-In addition, the CA SHALL establish a process that allows an Applicant to specify the individuals who may request Certificates.
-If an Applicant specifies, in writing, the individuals who may request a Certificate, then the CA SHALL NOT accept any certificate requests that are outside this specification.
-The CA SHALL provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.
+In addition, the CA shall establish a process that allows an Applicant to specify the individuals who may request Certificates.
+If an Applicant specifies, in writing, the individuals who may request a Certificate, then the CA shall not accept any certificate requests that are outside this specification.
+The CA shall provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.

 ### 3.2.6 Criteria for Interoperation or Certification
-CAs SHALL NOT have Cross Certificate(s) that identify the CA as the Subject without explicit written permission of the Policy Authority.
-Any Cross Certificates SHALL be disclosed publicly, submitted to one or more Certificate Transparency Logs, published to the Repository, and identified in the update to the CPS.
+CAs shall not have Cross Certificate(s) that identify the CA as the Subject without explicit written permission of the Policy Authority.
+Any Cross Certificates shall be disclosed publicly, submitted to one or more Certificate Transparency Logs, published to the Repository, and identified in the update to the CPS.

 ## 3.3 Identification and authentication for re-key requests
 Re-key requests are not allowed under this policy.
 All requests are treated as new certificate requests.